 In recent years, IT vendors have been trying to develop and offer solutions to address the flood of data that companies face from both inside and outside the business.

 Cloud is the new norm, and cloud-native data warehouses are now massively parallel-processed.
 Data pipelines can handle terabytes of data.
 Storage has become cheap and fast.
 AI/ML applications have proliferated everywhere.
 And data-processing frameworks, like Spark, can handle large volumes of data.

 To work with these changes, banks need a cohesive, integrated suite of offerings capable of managing modern data requirements for building applications across even the most sprawling digital estates, without sacrificing speed, security, or the ability to scale.
 Integration also ensures that operations and security don’t become their own resource-draining Frankenstein projects.

 A developer data platform is an integrated set of database and data services that solves these issues.
 By removing much of the overhead of managing a data infrastructure, a developer data platform can serve as a mission critical database and also help boost developer productivity and innovation.

 In theory, there is no limit on the different types of management systems that it is possible to create, but there are a few popular DBMSs worth mentioning.

 In addition to DBMSs that are specialized by schema and query type, there are also database management systems specialized in different storage types, like In-Memory Database Management Systems (IMDBMSs).

-There are also management systems where a SaaS provider is responsible for managing the regular database maintenance tasks (such as updates, etc).
+There are also cloud database management systems where a SaaS provider is responsible for managing the regular database maintenance tasks (such as updates, etc).
 MongoDB Atlas (based on MongoDB’s NoSQL database) is an example of this.